-- Governors will fulfil their statutory duties towards pupils with SEN as prescribed in the code of practice named on page 1.
-In order to fulfil this, they will develop and monitor the school's SEN Information Report (on the website), SEN policy and ensure that provision is an integral part of the School Improvement Plan.
-The governors taking the lead for SEN, will be knowledgeable about the school's SEN provision, including how funding, equipment and personnel are deployed.
-The governors (taking advice from the SENCO) will monitor the quality of SEN provision. - The Headteacher has overall responsibility for the day to day management of provision (whether it be through intervention or in-class teaching).
+- Governors will fulfil their statutory duties towards pupils with SEND as prescribed in the code of practice named on page 1.
+In order to fulfil this, they will develop and monitor the school's SEND Information Report (on the website), SEND policy and ensure that provision is an integral part of the School Improvement Plan.
+The governors taking the lead for SEND, will be knowledgeable about the school's SEND provision, including how funding, equipment and personnel are deployed.
+The governors (taking advice from the SENCO) will monitor the quality of SEND provision. - The Headteacher has overall responsibility for the day to day management of provision (whether it be through intervention or in-class teaching).
 The Headteacher will work closely with the school's SENCO and will keep the governing body fully informed about the working of this policy, taking into account the requirements listed by OFSTED as laid out in the Handbook for the Inspection of Schools.
-All colleagues will participate in training (where reasonably practicable) to help them to meet the objectives of this policy.

-- The Special Educational Needs Co-ordinator (SENCO) will be responsible for the day to day practical operation of this policy.
-This will include: - co-ordinating provision for pupils with SEN by working closely with colleagues, parents/carers and other agencies; - providing related professional guidance to colleagues with the aim of securing high quality teaching; - monitoring the quality of teaching and standards of pupils' achievement, and by setting targets for improvement; collaborating with curriculum and faculty coordinators to ensure learning for all children is given equal priority; - ensuring that proper records are kept; contributing to the in-service training/provision of information to colleagues; using available resources to maximum effect. - Where the LA have concluded that that a pupil requires an Education Healthcare Plan, the SENCO (on provision of said requirements) shall ensure that colleagues responsible for teaching the pupil are fully aware of his/her SEN. - The SENCO should be afforded time and resourcing to enable the execution of these duties as laid down in the SEN Code of Practice.
-Further details of the role should be referred to in the SENCO job description should they be required. - All colleagues should be fully aware of the existence and contents of this policy.
+All colleagues will participate in training (where reasonably practicable) to help them to meet the objectives of this policy. - The Special Educational Needs Co-ordinator (SENCO) will be responsible for the day to day practical operation of this policy.
+This will include: - o co-ordinating provision for pupils with SEND by working closely with colleagues, parents/carers and other agencies; - providing related professional guidance to colleagues with the aim of securing high quality teaching; - monitoring the quality of teaching and standards of pupils' achievement, and by setting targets for improvement; collaborating with curriculum and faculty coordinators to ensure learning for all children is given equal priority; - ensuring that proper records are kept; contributing to the in-service training/provision of information to colleagues; using available resources to maximum effect. - Where the LA have concluded that that a pupil requires an Education Healthcare Plan, the SENCO (on provision of said requirements) shall ensure that colleagues responsible for teaching the pupil are fully aware of his/her SEND. - The SENCO should be afforded time and resourcing to enable the execution of these duties as laid down in the SEN Code of Practice.
+Further details of the role should be referred to in the SENCO job description should they be required. - Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - All colleagues should be fully aware of the existence and contents of this policy.
 Appropriate professional learning will be given where deemed necessary and appropriate.